Tochey/statcrawler/README.md

 # statcrawler
-We aggregate the data from all your favorite services and provide a central UI that displays all of them.
+We aggregate data from all your favorite services and provide a central UI that displays all of them.
 Status pages we offer are
 - Zoom
 - GoToAssist
 - Egnyte